Blockdaemon/agave-snapshot-uploader/README.md

   - Automatic exclusion of temporary files and files in the remote directory
   - Robust multipart upload system with automatic resumption of failed uploads
   - Cleanup of abandoned multipart uploads to prevent storage waste
+  - Enhanced S3 compatibility with proper Content-Length headers for all uploads

 ## Installation